Stuffette/the-space-we-live-in/README.md

 ## PROBLEM

 Spacetime is complex.
-We want to explain the multi-dimensional space in a creative and understandable way.
+We want to explain multi-dimensional space in a creative and understandable way.

 ## PURPOSE

-Using Kinnect Depth sensors and footage from particle tracking cloud chambers, we want to represent an artistic representation of the multi dimensional nature of Spacetime.
-We want the viewer to see how they can visualize particles, and by exstension themselves, in a space with hidden dimensions all around them.
+Using Kinnect Depth sensors and footage from particle tracking cloud chambers, we want to use this artistic representation of the hidden nature of Spacetime.
+We want the viewer to imagine existing in space that contains hidden dimensions.

 ## EXTERNAL LINKS